Joe Budden

 Joseph Anthony Budden II (born August 31, 1980) is an American broadcaster and former rapper.
 He first gained recognition with his 2003 single "Pump It Up", which peaked in the top 40 of the Billboard Hot 100 and preceded the release of his eponymous debut studio album (2003).
-A critical and commercial success, the album peaked in the top ten of the Billboard 200, although it was his only major label release for Def Jam Recordings.
-He released seven more independent albums to continued critical praise.
-While doing so, he performed as a member of the hip hop supergroup Slaughterhouse, who signed with Eminem's Shady Records in 2012; the group released two studio albums.
+A critical and commercial success, the album peaked within the top ten of the Billboard 200, although it was his only major label release for Def Jam Recordings.
+He self-released seven further albums to continued critical praise.
+During this time, he performed as a member of the hip-hop supergroup Slaughterhouse, who signed with Eminem's Shady Records in 2012; the group released two studio albums.

 In 2018, he retired from recording and shifted focus onto his career in broadcasting.
-Three years prior, he began hosting The Joe Budden Podcast, which has been running for 800 episodes.
+Three years prior, he began hosting The Joe Budden Podcast, which has been running for 900 episodes.
 In 2017, he had a much-publicized run as a co-host (alongside DJ Akademiks) for Complex magazine's web show Everyday Struggle.
 He hosted State of the Culture alongside Remy Ma for the network Revolt from 2018 to 2020.
-For his outspoken views on prominent hip hop figures, Budden has been described as "the Howard Stern of hip hop".
+For his outspoken views on prominent hip-hop figures, Budden has been described as "the Howard Stern of hip-hop".

 Early life

-Budden was born to Joseph Budden and Fay Southerland on August 31, 1980, in the East Harlem neighborhood of Upper Manhattan, New York City, New York.
+Budden was born to Joseph Budden and Fay Southerland on August 31, 1980, in the East Harlem neighborhood of Upper Manhattan, New York City.
 He moved to Jersey City, New Jersey, at the age of thirteen with his mother and older brother, where he attended Lincoln High School.
 Budden's father was absent from his life during his childhood, a subject he would later address in his music.

 Budden was a troubled youth and sent to Laurinburg Institute, a boarding school in North Carolina, where he began to hone his skills as a rapper.
 After returning to Jersey, he began using drugs, developing an addiction to angel dust.
 After an emotional confrontation with his mother, Budden voluntarily went into rehab on July 3, 1997, in exchange for him being allowed to attend his senior prom.
 Budden did not earn his diploma and fathered a child with an older woman by the age of 20.
 With his son on the way, Budden began taking music more seriously.
 In 2001, he teamed up with producer Dub-B, also known as White Boy, and began releasing his first mixtapes and demos, one of which ended up in the hands of Hot 97 radio host and Desert Storm Records label head DJ Clue.